Is Sauerkraut Safe During Pregnancy? (Updated 2026 Guide)

 How much sauerkraut can I eat while pregnant?

-There's no strict limit on sauerkraut during pregnancy, but moderation is wise due to its sodium content.
-Starting with 1-2 tablespoons daily allows your digestive system to adjust to the probiotics.
-You can gradually increase to 1/4 to 1/2 cup per serving if tolerated well.
-If you have high blood pressure or are watching sodium intake, discuss appropriate amounts with your healthcare provider.
+There's no strict limit on sauerkraut during pregnancy, but moderation is wise.
+Start with 1-2 tablespoons daily to let your digestive system adjust to the probiotics.
+You can gradually increase to a few servings per week.
+The main consideration is sodium content sauerkraut is high in salt, so factor it into your overall sodium intake, especially if you're watching blood pressure.

 How Do We Score Products for Pregnancy Safety?